gvsu-cis350/base/docs/software_requirements_specification.md

     3. The destination area that the player clicks on the interactive world map shall load the appropriate scene within 2 seconds.
     4. The game shall load within forty seconds of startup.
     5. The game shall save progress within twenty seconds of clicking "Save".
+    6. The game shall load chat history within 5 seconds of the "History" button being clicked.
 7. Story Interaction
     1. The content of response dialogue shall be relevant to responses chosen by the player.
     2. Romanceable characters shall have unique responses to player chosen dialogue options.